civicrm/civicrm-dev-docs/docs/api/v4/architecture.md

 ---

 These are typical CRUD APIs using generic functions to perform actions on the `civicrm_website` table.
-The v3 file needed a function for each action, resulting in a lot of duplicate code across api files.
+The v3 file needed a function for each action, resulting in a lot of duplicate code across API files.
 By taking advantage of class inheritance, APIv4 reduces this boilerplate to nothing; factory functions for the standard set of actions are inherited from `Civi\Api4\Generic\DAOEntity`.